Mateusz1922/sklep_przyjemnosci/README.md

 # Shop description
+Engineered and implemented a Genetic Algorithm (GA) model in Python to solve complex distribution and logistics optimization for an e-commerce Lego Blocks Store.
+Structured the application using strong Object-Oriented Programming (OOP) principles for high scalability and maintainability.
+Integrated advanced GA methods (Elitism, Tournament, Selection) and a dedicated PyQt GUI to visualize algorithm progress.

 All necessary info about files is in zadaniabo2.txt

 Delivery functionality: